Semantic governance without centralisation.

 "How is this different from Cube?"

-Other tools govern data in the warehouse.
+Catalogues and semantic layers govern data at rest or in the warehouse.
 SEAM governs the agent's entire view of your organisation.

 Use SEAM in your organisation.